mre/mre.github.io.v3/content/2020/avif/index.md

 So there you have it!
 AVIF from the future is here today.
 Add it to your sites as well so that you save me some bandwidth next time I come by.

+## Further reading

+- [How to Use AVIF: The New Next-Gen Image Compression Format](https://reachlightspeed.com/blog/using-the-new-high-performance-avif-image-format-on-the-web-today/) &mdash; Nice introduction that highlithts some common pitfalls when integrating AVIF.
+- [AVIF has landed](https://jakearchibald.com/2020/avif-has-landed/) by Jake Archibald &mdash; Compares image sizes and qualities of different formats: SVG, JPEG, PNG, WebP, and AVIF.
+- [Squoosh](https://squoosh.app/) &mdash; image compression service built with WebAssembly that supports AVIF.